Azure-Samples/Cognitive-Services-Vision-Solution-Templates/README.md

 # Computer Vision Solution Templates

-Here you'll find templates that illustrate how to use Azure's Computer Vision and Custom Vision services to implement some common digital asset management (DAM) scenarios.
+Here you'll find templates that illustrate how to use Azure's Computer Vision and Custom Vision services to implement some common computer vision scenarios.

 ## Content